kiirithio/kiirithio/README.md

 - 👋 Hi, I’m @kiirithio
-- 👀 I’m interested in Android, PHP and Javascript
+- 👀 I’m interested in Javascript
-- 🌱 I’m currently learning Android and Javascript
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kiirithiogeorge101@gmail.com